 BOSTON, January 17, 2023 — The Institute for Clinical and Economic Review (ICER) today published its second annual “Barriers to Fair Access” assessment of prescription drug coverage policies (Report | Supplemental Materials).
 While many key elements of fair access were not able to be assessed, the analysis found that major payer coverage policies for 19 drugs demonstrated high concordance with many fair access criteria related to cost sharing, clinical eligibility, step therapy, and provider restrictions.
 Further, the report’s findings suggest that major improvements are needed in the transparency of coverage policy information for consumers, and in reducing the complexity of the prior authorization process for both clinicians and patients.
 And finally, because five payers chose to revise policies for 11 drugs initially judged to be out of line with fair access criteria, it is clear that greater transparency into payer coverage policies can lead to positive change for patients.

-“Payers, pharmacy benefit managers, and drug makers all have a role to plan in ensuring fair pricing and fair access to prescription drugs; while much attention is paid to the prices chosen by drug makers, this second annual Barriers to Fair Access report shows that the payer community has a critical role to play in ensuring access,” stated Sarah K. Emond, MPP, Executive Vice President and Chief Operating Officer at ICER.
+“Payers, pharmacy benefit managers, and drug makers all have a role to play in ensuring fair pricing and fair access to prescription drugs; while much attention is paid to the prices chosen by drug makers, this second annual Barriers to Fair Access report shows that the payer community has a critical role to play in ensuring access,” stated Sarah K. Emond, MPP, Executive Vice President and Chief Operating Officer at ICER.
 “While many of the concordance levels for adhering to fair access criteria were high, we know that patients still face significant barriers to access because of policy choices made by payers.
 Because our annual exercise, which shines a light a small number of payer policies, leads to payers improving the fairness of their coverage policies, we are demonstrating that transparency and analysis can help the system move to what we all want – fair prices, and fair access.”

 Using a leading proprietary database of formulary coverage information from MMIT Analytics Market Access Database, the report evaluated the insurance coverage policies of the largest formularies of leading payers against ICER’s fair access criteria for 19 drugs reviewed by ICER in 2020.
 Payer formularies assessed included the following: